 Academy for Women Entrepreneurs

 Launched in 2019, this is an entrepreneurship training and mentorship program supported by the U.S. State Department’s Bureau of Educational and Cultural Affairs to advance women’s economic empowerment around the world.
-Under the pilot phase, 100 women entrepreneurs were recruited in Lusaka through an open call to participate in the program implemented by WEAC and BongoHive.
-A total of 87 women from the pilot phase in Lusaka successfully completed their AWE training.
+Under the first phase in 2019, 100 women entrepreneurs were recruited in Lusaka through an open call to participate in the program implemented by WEAC and BongoHive.
+A total of 87 women from the first phase in Lusaka successfully completed their AWE training.
 AWE provides participants with free access to online and in-person business training facilitated by business mentors and coaches in order to obtain the knowledge, networks, and practical tools needed to start and grow their businesses.
-Nine participants from the pilot project each received $25,000 seed funding from the United States African Development Foundation following a competitive review of their business plans.
+Nine participants from the first project each received $25,000 seed funding from the United States African Development Foundation (USADF) following a competitive review of their business plans.
 Each phase lasts for one year.
-In the second phase of the program launched in October 2020, AWE has expanded outside Lusaka and will include 150 women participants from Lusaka, Kitwe, and Ndola.
+In the second phase of the program launched in October 2020 and implemented by WEAC, AWE expanded outside Lusaka and included 150 women participants from Lusaka, Kitwe, and Ndola.
 One hundred and forty (146) of the 150 participants successfully completed this second phase, six of whom received $10,000 each in seed funding from USADF.
 The third phase of AWE will launch in August 2021 and recruit 180 women entrepreneurs in Lusaka, Kitwe, Ndola, and Livingstone.
 This phase is also implemented by WEAC in partnership with Copperbelt Innovation and Technology Limited.

 Professional Exchange Programs